 - Nairobi High Court (Saturdays): Large, bustling market perfect for bargain hunters.

-- Two Rivers Mall (Tuesdays): Quieter market in the largest mall, great for tourists.
+- Two Rivers Mall (Daily): Quieter market in the largest mall, great for tourists.

 - Capital Centre (Wednesdays): Less crowded, good for browsing Maasai crafts at leisure.

-- Lavington Mall (Thursdays): Intimate, smaller market with high-quality items.
+- Lavington Mall (Daily): Intimate, smaller market with high-quality items.

 - Galleria Mall (Thursdays): Family-friendly, close to Nairobi National Park, great for unique finds.